lukaszwelnic/allegro-summer-experience-2022/README.md

 ### How to execute

-In your terminal window (in the project folder) type: `uvicorn main:app`.
+In your terminal window (in the project folder) type: `uvicorn api:app`.

 Send a GET request through your REST client: